FloatingArrayDesign/FAModel/README.md

 The library works in conjunction with the tools RAFT and MoorPy to model floating wind turbines and mooring systems, respectively.

+In addition to the code, this repository defines a [Floating Array Ontology](ontology), which provides a standardized description format for floating wind farms.

 An example of use of these tools to model three mooring lines over the bathymetry of the Humboldt lease area is shown below.